monkiato/board-game-framework/README.md

 _deck = new Deck(cards);
 ```

-Some of the main deck functionality:
+Some of the main deck functionalities:

 ```
 _deck.Shuffle()